-Franklin County Children Services (FCCS) strives to provide the highest quality of services, counseling and life skills instruction to every young adult aging out of foster care; and to successfully transition each young adult from the care of Children Services to a state of productive independence.
+Franklin County Children Services (FCCS) strives to provide the highest quality of services, counseling and life skills instruction to every young adult aging out of foster care; and to successfully transition each young adult from the care of FCCS to a state of productive independence.

 Orientation, Assessment and Case Planning

-All youth 16 and older under the custody of FCCS are eligible for assessment services.
+All youth age 16 and older under the custody of FCCS are eligible for assessment services.
 Each youth is assigned an emancipation counselor and participates in an assessment and planning experience to set their independent living plan in motion.

-Transitional Living is a generally-supervised living arrangement for youth 17 years and older.
+Transitional Living is a generally-supervised living arrangement for youth age 17 years and older.
 During the day, youth should be attending school, studying for G.E.D. or working.
-Staff monitor the activities of the youth and provide Independent Living counseling, support groups, daily living skill development, household management, and job and educational assistance.
+Staff monitor the activities of the youth and provide independent living counseling, support groups, daily living skill development, household management and job and educational assistance.
 Full-time staff is on duty 24 hours per day.

-If the goal is Independent Living, staff assists youth in establishing themselves in the community and the neighborhood most suited to their roots, preferences and income level.
+In cases where the goal is to enable youth to live independently, staff assist youth in establishing themselves in the community and the neighborhood most suited to their roots, preferences and income level.
 Even at this stage of independence, staff will continue to check on the youth weekly (as they establish themselves, contacts may be reduced) and provide case management services as needed.

 Life Skills Training

-All Children Services youth 16 and older are eligible to participate in this 10-week training program.
+All FCCS youth age 16 and older are eligible to participate in this 10-week training program.
 Life Skills Training is designed to provide youth with the necessary skills for independent living.
 Topics include: budgeting, money managing and shopping, job readiness and much more.
 Community youth can participate if classes are not filled.2010 Life Skills Conference photos

 College Bound Youth

-Support also is available for those youth who decide to pursue college.
-They can be linked to financial resources to pursue college or vocational training.
-The agency also has a special mentoring program for college-bound youth.
-Matching young college students with adults can help smooth the path to college and keep them encouraged to complete their education.
-Ongoing connections like these are vital and beneficial to these young people who are striving to make it on their own.
+Support is also available for those youth who decide to pursue higher education.
+They can be linked to financial resources for college or vocational training.
+The agency also has a special mentoring program for college bound youth.
+Adults serve as mentors to help prospective students plan for their education and maintain their focus.
+Ongoing connections like these are vital for these young people who are striving to make it on their own.